-Mediation is a voluntary process for people who are looking for an alternative way to resolve the issues that arise when families separate.
+Family mediation is a voluntary process for people who are looking for an alternative way to resolve the issues that arise within families.

 It’s an opportunity to talk in a safe and neutral environment with a qualified mediator present.
 The aim is to help people find solutions that meet the needs of all members of the family without “winners” or “losers”.

-Our mediators Jo Shortland and Glynne Davies between them have a wealth of experience in all aspects of family mediation.
-Jo is a partner here at Oliver Fisher Solicitors; she is a member of Resolution, a collaborative lawyer and a family mediator.
+Our mediators Jo Shortland and Glynne Davies have a wealth of experience in all aspects of family mediation.
+Jo is a partner here at Oliver Fisher Solicitors; she is a collaborative lawyer and a family mediator, and a member of Resolution.
 Glynne is fully accredited by the Family Mediation Council and the LSC, and a member of the College of Mediators Professional Standards Committee.
-Jo and Glynne co-work your mediation sessions, combining their skills to provide you with the best possible service.

-What you say in mediation is normally confidential, the exceptions being any disclosure relating to Child Protection or Proceeds of Crime.
-Mediation is also legally privileged; that means you are free to discuss options without them being used in court if mediation breaks down.
+Everything you say in mediation will be confidential, unless it relates to the proceeds of crime, or child protection issues.
+Mediation is also legally privileged which means you are free to discuss options without them being used in court if mediation breaks down.
 This privilege does not extend to financial information that you provide as part of the process.

 Mediators can give you general information about the way the law works.
 However, they cannot give you individual legal advice.
 Mediation works best when each party has access to a solicitor in the background to provide advice and support throughout the process.

 Mediation generally lasts for 1 – 2 sessions for children’s issues, or between 3 – 6 sessions where property and finances need to be discussed.
 On average each session lasts an hour and a half.